p4lang/PI/proto/docs/p4runtime.md

 represents a RPC-wide error, along with an `error_details` field which is a serialized `google.rpc.Status` that contains per-entity level errors.
-`google.rpc.Status` can have multiple `p4.Error` messages in the repeated `details` field, each repesents a per-entity error in the programming requests in the p4.Write() batch.
+`google.rpc.Status` can have multiple `p4.Error` messages in the repeated `details` field, each repesenting a per-entity error in the programming requests in the p4.Write() batch.

-`p4.Error` message has a gRPC canonical error space to report P4 Runtime error.
-Additionally, `p4.Error` also allows different vendors / chipmakers to express their own error code and a error space as well.
+The `p4.Error` message has a gRPC canonical error space to report P4 Runtime errors.
+Additionally, `p4.Error` also allows different vendors / chipmakers to express their own error codes in their chosen error-space.

 ![P4 Runtime Error Proto](p4-runtime-error-proto.svg)

 P4 Runtime will populate the top-level error code as follows:

 - Use any canonical error code that best describes RPC-wide error.
-If the entire batch has failed due to P4 Runtime connectivity issue, P4 Runtime will return a canonical code that best describes the reason, e.g.
+If the entire batch has failed due to a connectivity issue, P4 Runtime will return a canonical code that best describes the reason, e.g. `NOT_FOUND`.
-    `NOT_FOUND`.

--   Use `UNKNOWN` top level error code for all Write RPC failures, whether partial batch or total failures, e.g. one `RESOURCE_EXHAUSTED` and one `INVALID_ARGUMENT`.
+- Use the `UNKNOWN` top level error code for all Write operation failures, whether partial or total batch failures.
+For example, one operation in the batch may fail with `RESOURCE_EXHAUSTED` and another with `INVALID_ARGUMENT`.

--   2nd level canonical error (google.rpc.Status) should be the same as the top-level canonical error code.
+- The 2nd level canonical error (`google.rpc.Status`) should be the same as the top-level canonical error code.

-When reporting the per-entity level errors, P4 Runtime includes all batch request responses even when only a part of the batch requests failed.
+When reporting per-entity level errors, P4 Runtime includes an entry for every batch request in the responsem even when only part of the batch requests failed.

 ```
-# Example of error message:
+# Example of an error message:

 {
   error_code: 2  # UNKNOWN